4ms/metamodule/README.md

 See the [README.md](simulator/README.md) in the simulator directory for details on using the simulator.

-Navigate using the left and right arrows to simulate the encoder turning CCW and CW.
-The down arrow pushes the encoder button.
-The up arrow pushes the RGB Button (which generally takes you to the previous page).

 Make sure you are in the right branch and you already updated the submodules.

 Go to the simulator directory: